angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/task-interface.md

     tasks: Task[] = [
         {
             title: 'Task 1',
-            description: 'Description of task 1'
+            description: 'Description of task 1',
+            createdAt: new Date()
         },
         {
             title: 'Task 2',
-            description: 'Description of task 2'
+            description: 'Description of task 2',
+            createdAt: new Date()
         }
     ];
 }
 ```

-Now the list is no longer empty and contains two tasks.

-## What you learned
+## ✔️ What you learned

 In this chapter, you learned how to create your first TypeScript interface.
 You learned how to define a TypeScript interface and how to use it to create a new object.
 You also learned about the benefits of using TypeScript, such as autocompletion, type checking, IDE support, and build time errors.

+## 🚦 Quiz